The Beat (TV series): Production

 The series was produced by many people who worked on Homicide: Life on the Street including Barry Levinson, Tom Fontana, Anya Epstein, Eric Overmyer, Irene Burns and Jim Finnerty.
 Many of the producers also collaborated on Oz including Barry Levinson, Tom Fontana, Irene Burns and Jim Finnerty.

 The series is also notable as being one of the many series in which the character Det.
 John Munch, played by Richard Belzer, has appeared.
 The others include: Homicide: Life on the Street, Law & Order, The X-Files, Law & Order: Special Victims Unit, Law & Order: Trial by Jury, Arrested Development, and The Wire.

+Reception

+The Beat is rated 5.8 on IMDb, and 92% on Rotten Tomatoes.